 Acorn Training and Development Client Services Manager

 We will try to put things right straight away for you.
 If we can't do this, for example, because information we need is not to hand, then we will take a record of your concern and arrange the best way and time for getting back to you.
 This will normally be within five working days or we will make some other arrangement acceptable to you.

 Usually what would happen if the line manger cannot resolve your problem to your satisfaction they will ask if you want to take your complaint further and make it formal; they will advise you that you can either put this in writing or they can record the complaint from your discussion.
 They will read to you what they have recorded and ask you to confirm that this is correct.

 You will receive a letter / email within 5 days confirming your complaint has been received, a copy of the complaints procedure and who will be investigating it on your behalf and what are the next steps.

 Step 3: The next stage

-If you are not satisfied with the Executive Officer's investigation you can take your complaint to the JET Board.
+If you are not satisfied with the outcome of the investigation you can take your complaint to the JET Board.
 JET is a registered charity and as such is managed by a Board of Trustees.
-All materials relating to your complaint and to the Executive Officer's investigation will be sent to the Chair of the Board (contact details will be provided for you).
+All materials relating to your complaint and to the formal investigation will be sent to the Chair of the Board (contact details will be provided for you).
 He/she will appoint a member of the board and let you know within seven working days that they have received your complaint and who will be dealing with it; he will also inform you when to expect a full response from them.